-Make sure that, in addition to supporting BBC iPlayer, your VPN of choice gives you access to all your other favourite websites and services.
-If you’re ever unsure just check our full-length review for all the information you need.
+Make sure that, in addition to supporting BBC iPlayer, your VPN of choice gives you access to all your other favorite websites and services like Netflix.

 Nobody likes a badly-designed, confusing app.
 Look for a VPN with intuitive, powerful software and you’ll be much more likely to use it on a regular basis.

 We share the results of our hands-on testing of all the VPN apps in the Ease of Use section of its review – we spend all day testing them, so we should know a thing or two.

 Even the most expensive VPN plans are very affordable but you will likely have a budget in mind.